rmacklin/team-sync/README.md

      }
    }
    ```
-   For the team sync, what's important is that the JSON object maps each team
+   For the team sync, what's important is that the JSON/Yaml object maps each team
    name to an object with a `members` array of objects containing a `github`
    key.
 Any other fields can be included in the `members` objects (e.g. `name`,
    `email`, etc.) but `github` is the required one that declares which GitHub